30 Easy & Funny Baby Shower Game Ideas

 What’s in the Diaper?

-This game was absolutely gross—but in the funniest way!
-We melted different chocolate bars inside diapers and had guests take turns inspecting them to guess what kind they were.
-Some people sniffed them, some poked at the “mess” with a spoon, and a few brave ones even tasted it!
-We used a mix of chocolates like Snickers, Hershey’s, and Reese’s to make it tricky.
-The reactions were priceless—some guests gagged while others couldn’t stop laughing.
-The person who guessed the most correctly won, but honestly, everyone won in terms of entertainment!
+This game is absolutely gross, but in the funniest way.
+Melted different chocolate bars and spread them inside diapers and let guests take turns inspecting them to guess what they are.
+It gets funny when people sniff them, poke at the “mess” with a spoon, or even taste it.
+Use a mix of chocolates like Snickers, Hershey’s, and Reese’s to make it tricky.
+The person who guesses the most correctly wins, but it is more of an entertainment.

-This one had us all rolling with laughter—literally!
-We had guests stuff pillows under their shirts to create a “baby bump” and then play Twister.
+This one was very funny.
+Guests stuffed pillows under their shirts and then played Twister.
 Reaching for the red or blue circles was hard enough, but with a big belly in the way, people kept losing their balance.
 Some guests fell over as soon as they tried to twist, while others got creative, stretching in the funniest ways to stay in the game.
-It was a great way to get everyone moving and make the party even more fun!
+It was a great way to get everyone moving and make the party even more fun.

 Baby Charades

-This was a baby shower classic!
-We wrote baby-related activities on slips of paper, like “changing a diaper,” “burping a baby,” or “rocking a baby to sleep.”
-Guests had to act them out while the rest of the group guessed.
-Some were easy, like feeding a baby, but others were harder—one person acted out “baby’s first steps,” and it looked more like a zombie walk!
-The best part was seeing people get super into it, rocking invisible babies or pretending to struggle with a stroller.
-It kept everyone laughing the whole time!
+This is a baby shower classic.
+Write baby-related activities on slips of paper, like “changing a diaper,” “burping a baby,” or “rocking a baby to sleep.”
+Guests have to act them out while the rest of the group guesses.
+It will be entertaining to see people trying their best to act.

 Competitive & Fast-Paced Games